clemstation/mouse-shaker/README.md

 2. Launch Mouse Shaker from your Applications folder or Dock.
 3. Choose your shortcut key and jiggle your cursor now!

+## Troubleshooting FAQ

+### What are the system requirements for the app?
+MacOS 10.13 and above.

+### What is Mouse Shaker’s privacy policy?
+We don’t collect any data.

+### Why is it asking me to give permissions?
+In order to simulate clicks and move the cursor on your behalf, you need to give the app the accessibility permissions.
+Go to System Preferences -> Security & Privacy -> Privacy -> Accessibility -> Check Mouse Shaker app.

+### Why is the click not working?
+In order for the click to work, you need to make sure to give the app the accessibility privileges.
+Please, see question above for how to do that.

+### Why are there different modes?
+Zen is obviously the less intrusive as it doesn’t move the cursor and simulates activity, very much like the well-known app on Windows.
+Unfortunately, some apps got a little fancier at detecting activity and sometimes check if the cursor has moved or if a click occurred.
+So we have 3 modes to cover all cases.

+### Where does the click occur?
+Click occurs wherever the cursor was left at or at a defined location.
+Go to Preferences to configure it your way.

+### Can I use my computer while Mouse Shaker is enabled?
+Yes.
+The app will only simulate activity if it detects inactivity.

+### How frequently is activity simulated?
+Default is every 30s but you can change the frequency in the Preferences.

 ## Issues and Feature requests

 Go to the Issues tab to post bugs, feature requests, or questions.